AngelicaBerdini/CSD_ETL_Project/README.md

 ## Overview

 This repository contains the source code and documentation for the CSD ETL (Extract, Transform, Load) project.
-The project focuses on [provide a brief overview of the main goals or purpose of the project].
+The project aims primarily to conduct a feasibility study on the development of an application aimed at integrating all data from services provided by various suppliers.
+Additionally, it also aims to develop a concrete solution through the creation of a prototype utilizing technologies commonly employed in the field of data integration.

 ## Installation